wlaur/encomp/docs/usage.rst

 .. warning::

-    Do not use this system for currency conversions.
+    Do not use this system for currency *conversions*.
     The scaling factors between the default currencies are approximations (``10 SEK = 1 EUR = 1 USD``).

     Refer to the `pint documentation <https://pint.readthedocs.io/en/stable/currencies.html?highlight=currency#using-pint-for-currency-conversions>`_ for instructions on how to implement a registry context that handles currency conversion correctly.